-- Variations that amend the significance policy - Any increases in fares above those provided for in the revenue, financing and fare policies and Greater Wellington's Long-Term Plan - Major reorganisation of Units.
+- Variations that amend the significance policy - Any increases in fares above those provided for in the revenue, financing and fare policies and Greater Wellington's Long-Term Plan.

 Matters that will always be considered 'not significant' are:

 - Minor editorial and typographical amendments to the RPTP - Minor changes to fare levels in accordance with current policy and funding levels, as set out in Greater Wellington's Long-Term Plan.